Anti-aircraft cruiser: Japanese anti-aircraft cruisers

 In the mid-1930s, inspired by British experience, the Imperial Japanese Navy planned to convert the outdated light cruisers Tenryū and Tatsuta into anti-aircraft cruisers.
-The plan involved removing all existing artillery and installing four twin 127 mm universal gun mounts, supplemented by four triple 25 mm anti-aircraft guns, with two new anti-aircraft fire control directors.
+The plan involved removing all existing artillery and installing four twin 127 mm dual-purpose gun mounts, supplemented by four triple 25 mm anti-aircraft guns, with two new anti-aircraft fire control directors.

 Conversion was scheduled for 1937 but was postponed due to funding shortages.
 The project was revised in 1938, but with the onset of the Pacific War, modernization was canceled.
 The Imperial Japanese Navy's need for specialized air defense ships was met only by s.

 French anti-aircraft cruisers

 In the late 1930s, the French Navy planned the light cruisers.
 Only the lead ship was laid down before World War II, but construction was not completed.
 Work resumed in 1946 but was halted as the design was deemed outdated.
-The project was revised, and in 1956, entered service as an anti-aircraft cruiser, armed with sixteen 127 mm universal guns in twin turrets at the ship's ends, complemented by ten twin 57 mm Bofors guns.
+The project was revised, and in 1956, entered service as an anti-aircraft cruiser, armed with sixteen 127 mm dual-purpose guns in twin turrets at the ship's ends, complemented by ten twin 57 mm Bofors guns.
 In 1966, De Grasse was converted into a command ship for France's nuclear test center, serving until decommissioned in 1973.